octavia-crompton/fire/fire_readme.md

 - Assess sensitivity to varying soil moisture, growth-limiting factor, etc.

-`CRUR_analytic-random`
-- Similar test of the analytical solution over a  grid of parameters, but with random ignition and severity.
-- Saved to `random_RI_phi.pkl`

-`CRUR_truncated_gaussian` :
- - Check that calculations of the truncated Gaussian moments are correct.
- - Test whether _G\_u_ and _G\_l_ will eventually converge to the analytical approximate solutions.

 `Estimate_parameters` :
 - A notebook for estimating parameters for ICB and SLC